 For companies looking to sell, financial audits can help make the process smoother.
 The information provided by an audit can help provide a clear financial picture to potential buyers and also help owners increase the selling price of their business.

 Performing regular financial audits sends a strong message about your business to investors, customers, and other parties.
 This helps build confidence in the financial stability of your company and provides the tools needed for growth.

 Burdette Smith & Bish provides small business audits for a wide range of industries.
 Our team is well equipped to perform financial statement audits as well as reviews and compilations.
 Please contact us for more information about small business financial audits.

 A step-by-step guide to help you if your small business gets audited:

 - Your small business will get a letter from the IRS or state tax department informing you that your records are being “examined.”

-- Call your accountant and have them draw up a special “power of attorney” form to be filled with the IRS or state conducting the audit.
+- Call your accountant and have them draw up a special “power of attorney” form to be filed with the IRS or state conducting the audit.

-- Your accountant will work with the agent to determine the documents to be provided, and to limit the scope of the examination.
+- Your accountant will work with the agent to determine the necessary documents to be provided.

 - Gather all the requested documents for your business including W-2s, 1099s, invoices, bills, bank statements, and other records of your company income and expenses.